yugabyte/yugabyte-db/docs/content/latest/explore/binary/two-data-centers.md

 ## 7. Clean up

-At this point, you've finished the tutorial and can either stop and save your examples or destroy and remove the clusters and their associated data directories.
+At this point, you've finished the tutorial.
+You can either stop and save your examples or destroy and remove the clusters and their associated data directories.

 To stop the simulated "data centers", use the `yb-ctl stop` commands using the `--data_dir` option to specify the cluster.